-- A twitter/Instagram/ Pinterest account
+- A Twitter/Instagram/ Pinterest account

-By our analysis there are 28-30 total components of a modern personal brand depending on the industry that you are in.
+By our analysis, there are 28-30 total components of a modern personal brand depending on the industry that you are in.
 This includes the basic platforms you need to be leveraging, like Linkedin, your website, Facebook, Youtube, and Instagram.

 A personal brand needs to be cultivated and curated in order to succeed.
-You need to be creating and publishing content and staying up on your industry to be relevant
+You need to be creating and publishing content and staying up on your industry to be relevant.

 You can still start to make an impact by choosing a platform that resonates with you and concentrating on that.
 While it will not have the same impact as doing several at the same time, it will move the ball forward until you can either free up more time or hire some professionals to leverage you across more platforms.

 A Final Example: What Not to Do

-There was no messaging or coherent strategy to make c-suite individuals even think of calling on him to take care of their real estate needs.
+There was no messaging or coherent strategy to make C-suite individuals even think of calling on him to take care of their real estate needs.
 Realtor A’s perception and that of the market were polar opposites and he could not understand why he wasn’t more successful.

 If someone compares Realtor A to a competitor that showcases multi-million dollar real estate on their profile, they’re much more likely to believe that the competitor is the real deal rather than Realtor A. Ultimately, telling people you are something you aren’t makes you look untrustworthy.
 No authority leads to no influence and ultimately, no trust.
 People only work with and buy from people they trust.

 So there you have it.
-If you’re interested in learning how to take your personal brand to the next level, please take a look at my 5 Personal Branding Mistakes You’re Making and How to Fix Them
+If you’re interested in learning how to take your personal brand to the next level, please take a look at my 5 Personal Branding Mistakes You’re Making and How to Fix Them.